kamoor/spring-versioned/README.md

 }
 ```
 ```
-Watch following behavior with property file,
+Watch following behavior,
 1. feature.helloworld=1 property will make sure return message is "Hello"+ message
 2. feature.helloworld=2 property will make sure return message is "Hola"+ message
 ```

 Usage:
 ------
 This can be used to roll out bug fixes and features to production and keep it versioned in runtime.
-Activate or rollback with out code change or too much  hassle.
+Activate or roll back with out code change or too much  hassle.

 Note:
 -----
-This is thread safe because version-ed methods will execute on the same target object all the time.
+This is thread safe .
+Methods executes on the same target object all the time.

 Build and Deploy
 ----------------